Machine Learning: The Next Step in Advanced Analytics

 Machine learning is a powerful analytics technology that’s available right now.
 Many new commercial and open-source solutions for machine learning are available, along with a rich ecosystem for developers.
 Chances are good your organization is already using the approach somewhere, such as for spam filtering.
-Applying machine learning and analytics more widely lets you respond more quickly to dynamic situations and get greater value from your fast-growing troves of data.
+Applying machine learning and industrial analytics more widely lets you respond more quickly to dynamic situations and get greater value from your fast-growing troves of data.

 2. Predictive Analytics is Everywhere

 A big reason for the growing popularity of advanced analytics based on machine learning is that it can deliver business benefits in virtually every industry.
 Wherever large amounts of data and predictive models need regular adjustment, machine learning makes sense.

 Providing recommendations for books, films, clothing and dozens of other categories is a familiar example of machine learning in action.
 But there are many more.

 In retail, machine learning and RFID tagging enable greatly improved inventory management.
 Simply keeping track of an item’s location items is a big challenge, as is matching physical inventory with book inventory.
 With machine learning, the data used to solve these problems can also improve product placement and influence customer behavior.
 For example, the system could scan the physical store for out-of-place inventory in order to relocate it, or identify items that are selling well and move them to a more visible spot in the store.